epam/eco-schema-catalog/README.md

 ## Quick start

 The prerequisites for the quick start include:

 * [Docker](https://www.docker.com/get-started)
 * [Docker Compose](https://docs.docker.com/compose/install/)

+The infrastructure example could be found in [docker-compose.yml](../docker-compose.yml), which also could be used for launching Manual integration tests.

 ### Installation to connect to an existing Confluent Platform

 The installation consists of two services:

 * Schema Catalog REST
 * Schema Catalog UI

 Note: Specify suitable values for  `SCHEMA_REGISTRY_URL` and `KAFKA_SERVERS_URL`.

 For Linux, run the following command sequence:

 ```
 git clone git@github.com:epam/eco-schema-catalog.git
 cd eco-schema-catalog